 The term “sensitive skin” has sort of become a catch-all phrase many of us use for a myriad of different skin concerns, from general irritation to dryness and even specific conditions such as eczema and rosacea.
 But overusing the word “sensitive” to describe many of the skin conditions we experience isn’t always accurate, notes Craig A. Kraffert, MD, a dermatologist in Redding, California.
 “Everyone has sensitive skin to a certain point—and sensitive can mean different things for different people, so it tends to be an overused adjective.”

-While dermatologists do not acknowledge sensitivity as a skin condition in and of itself, they do treat patients with sensitive skin differently, recommending that they take certain precautions that someone else who does not show “sensitive skin” might not need.
-This might require a change in the use of certain household products; for example opting for moisturizers, soaps, detergents and cosmetics formulated without harsh chemicals, scents, fragrances or dyes.
+While dermatologists do not acknowledge sensitivity as an actual skin condition, they do treat patients with sensitive skin differently, often by recommending a simpler approach.
+This might require a change in the use of certain household products, for example, opting for moisturizers, soaps, detergents, and cosmetics formulated without harsh chemicals, scents, fragrances, or dyes.

 What causes sensitive skin?